Scalloped Potato Kale Gratin

 Why did my scalloped potatoes curdle?

-Creamy Scalloped Potatoes with Kale and Leeks
+Creamy Scalloped Potato Kale Gratin

 Mikayla M.